harisqazi1/Breach-Data-Cleanup/README.md

 stealer logs) to normalized formats (CSV and JSON) that can be used with indexing solutions.
 The languages will primarily be Python and Bash.

+**Please compare the information of your breach to the one in this repo to make sure the breaches are the same.
+It is completely possible for me to have limited or incorrect data.**

 This is a work in progress.
 In addition, I can only include scripts for breaches that ***I have access to***.
 If you want to request a script for a breach that I don't have, you will also have to share the link to